knative/docs/blog/docs/articles/workflow-as-function-flow.md

 	-d '{"user" : {"email" : "mike.strong@email.com",  "firstName" : "mike",  "lastName" : "strong"}}'
 	```

-	This will go via number of events being exchanged over the Knative broker and invoking functions defined in the workflow.
-It also uses Swagger Petstore REST api so in case of successful user registration it will be visible in Swagger Petstore as new user.
+	This will go by number of events being exchanged over the Knative broker and invoking functions defined in the workflow.
+It also uses Swagger Petstore REST API, so in case of successful user registration it will be visible in Swagger Petstore as new user.

+	!!! note
-	**NOTE** That Swagger Petstore does not have reliable storage thus it might require few get requests to be issued to see it there.
+	    That Swagger Petstore does not have reliable storage thus it might require few get requests to be issued to see it there.

 #### Clean up